join us on

 little advertising besides word of mouth, Book Across the Bay has grown

-This year, we're preparing for up to 4,000 skiers.
+This winter, we're preparing for up to 4,000 skiers.
 We've got a great group of

 hundreds of volunteers who do everything from stuffing bags to making food